 Peppermint – This little plant is easy to grow and is incredibly useful.
 You can pick the leaves to steep fresh for tea, you can munch the leaves as a mouth freshener, and they work as a mosquito repellent.
 I like to grow peppermint in small pots, as it can spread very very easily and quickly become a nuisance in the garden, but that may or may not be a problem for you.
 As a repellent, treat it as you would any other botanical: crush the leaves between your fingers and rub it all over your skin and your clothing.

-Lavender – There is only preliminary evidence showing that crushed lavender blossoms are effective at repelling mosquitoes, but lavender essential oil is present in more than 10% of herbal insect repellent patent requests.7 I decided to include lavender in my list here merely because it smells SO.
+Lavender – There is only preliminary evidence showing that crushed lavender blossoms are effective at repelling mosquitoes, but lavender essential oil is present in more than 10% of herbal insect repellent patent requests. ((Patent literature on mosquito repellent inventions which contain plant essential oils–a review.))
+I decided to include lavender in my list here merely because it smells SO.
 GOOD.
 Why not smell heavenly while you sit outside enjoying a summer evening?

 Bee Balm (Bergamot) – This beautiful blooming plant has many medicinal and culinary uses – mosquito repellent among them.
 And unlike many of the other plants listed here, bee balm works to repel mosquitoes not only when crushed but while alive and thriving in the garden.
 There is also a related plant called Rose-scented Monarda that is even more effective at keeping mosquitoes at bay due to its high levels of geraniol, a rose-scented compound that mosquitoes find highly repugnant.